hon-key/TTTTTTorrent/README.md

 now you have libtorrent static lib with architecture `i386` `x86_64` `armv7` `arm64`

-if your just need one of them or need the other architecture,delete or add `-arch xxx` option to `user-config.jam`
+if you just need one of them or need the other architecture,delete or add `-arch xxx` option to `user-config.jam`

 ## 7. Enjoy your coding